-Feedback on QMS Administration Guide (Query Manipulation Server 11.1)
+Feedback on Administration Guide (HPE Query Manipulation Server 11.3)

-Just add your feedback to the email and click send.
+Add your feedback to the email and click Send.

 If no email client is available, copy the information above to a new message in a web mail client, and send your feedback to AutonomyTPFeedback@hpe.com.